 One of my short stories (‘Fragments of Meaning‘) was a shortlisted for the 2018 Scarlet Stiletto Awards and another (‘The Home Visit‘) was a ‘Local Award Winner’ in the 2019 Newcastle Short Story Award (published in anthology by Hunter Writers Centre).
 My sci-fi short story (‘The Asylum‘) won 1st Prize in the 2019 Inaugural Margaret Cech Writing Competition for Science Fiction / Fantasy.

 My sci-fi novel (‘Grey Nomad‘) was one of six out of 80 novels shortlisted for the inaugural 2019 Fantastica Prize (Brio Books), and in 2020 was accepted into the Queensland Writers’ Centre‘s ADAPTABLE and PUBLISHABLE programs.
-I am thrilled to announce that it is now contracted for publication by Booktopia Publishing under the imprint Brio Books (expected release late 2022 or early 2023).
+In 2023 it was published under the imprint Brio Books by Booktopia Publishing.
 ‘Grey Nomad‘ tells the story of Joyce — surviving alien abduction will call upon all her experience as a long-standing member of the Country Women’s Association.

 Alison Ferguson